Fiddlin' Around

 Fiddlin’ Around (alternately titled Just Mickey) is a 1930 animated short film produced by Walt Disney Productions and released by Columbia Pictures as part of the Mickey Mouse film series.
 It was the sixteenth Mickey Mouse short to be produced, the first of that year.

 The film is a one-person show with Mickey Mouse playing a violin on stage; Mickey is the only character to appear in the film, apart from the unseen audience and an equally unseen heckler.
 It was directed by Walt Disney and is the first Mickey cartoon not animated by Ub Iwerks.
+Along with other Mickey Mouse shorts produced the same year, Fiddlin Around will enter the public domain on January 1, 2026.

 Plot

 Curtains part, and Mickey Mouse enters a stage, with his violin, to a more or less receptive audience.
 Mickey plays Traumerei and the Hungarian Dance no. 5, until he is overwhelmed by emotions and leaves the stage.
 The audience cheers, the mouse re-enters, and as an encore plays the last measure of the William Tell overture; mockingly laughed at by one particular heckler, he nonetheless plays the piece to great success despite breaking his instrument and bow in half in the process.
 Then Mickey is crushed by the curtains.